udaykrizzz19/Game-of-Gestures/README.md

 *   **React:** A declarative JavaScript library for building dynamic user interfaces, providing a component-based architecture for maintainable code.
 *   **Vite:** An extremely fast build tool and development server that leverages native ES modules for rapid development cycles and optimized production builds.
 *   **Framer Motion:** A production-ready motion library for React, enabling smooth and expressive animations with minimal code.
-*   **CSS Modules:** Provides locally scoped CSS class names, preventing naming collisions and ensuring modular and maintainable styling.
 *   **React Icons:** A library that allows you to use SVG icons from popular icon sets directly in your React components.
-*   **LocalStorage:** For local storage to save theme settings across browser sessions, so your preferences are remembered.

 ## 💻 Setup Locally